Major in American Studies

 - Social Sciences: Anthropology, Economics, History, Political Science, Sociology.
 (Note: History courses above 160 count as 200-level courses.)

-- Interdisciplinary Programs: African-American and Diaspora Studies; American Studies; Earth and Environmental Sciences; Film Studies; Jewish Studies; Latin American Studies; Medicine, Health, and Society; Women’s and Gender Studies.
+- Interdisciplinary Programs: African-American and Diaspora Studies; American Studies; Earth and Environmental Sciences; Cinema and Media Arts; Jewish Studies; Latin American Studies; Medicine, Health, and Society; Women’s and Gender Studies.
 See below for a list of approved courses in each of these areas.

 4. Electives (9 hours)